 This is a pretty popular book.
 How do I know that?
 I'm reading a copy from my local public library (support your library!!) and when I placed a hold on it, there were five people "in line" in front of me for the same book.
 It was worth the wait.

 So many self-help books end up being impractical, even impossible, because they're written from a privileged or goodness-and-light point of view.
-Burnout, in contrast, begins by delineating the variety of issues that women face in modern western culture - including women of color, disabled women, and other marginalized groups.
+Burnout, in contrast, begins by delineating the variety of issues that women and other female-presenting people face in modern western culture - including women of color, disabled women, and other marginalized groups.
 Then the whole book incorporates those issues in creating ways to help the reader deal with burnout and stress.

 I'm only about a third of the way through the book, and I've already discovered helpful methods that work for me.
 I really like that the authors don't expect you to be able to just magically walk away from stressful situations (hello, gotta pay the bills!).
 Instead, they provide tools for figuring out how to deal with the crap we can't avoid.
 Especially, how to release the stress at intervals and end the constant process that never wants to stop going around and around and around.